paezha/Reproductive-Rate-and-Density-US-Reanalyzed/README.md

 less to ![R\_0](https://latex.codecogs.com/png.latex?R_0 "R_0") than
 even the most rural counties in the country.

-It is worth at this point to recall Cressie’s dictum about modelling:
-“\[w\]hat is one person’s mean structure could be another person’s correlation structure” (Cressie 1989, 201).
-There are almost always multiple ways to approach a modelling situation.
-In the present case, we would argue that spatial sampling is an important aspect of the modeling process, but one that perhaps required different technical skills than those available to SWN.
-There is nothing wrong with that.
-What matters is that, by adopting relatively high reproducibility standards, these researchers made a valuable and honest contribution to the collective enterprise of seeking knowledge.
-Their effort, and subsequent efforts to validate and expand on their work, can potentially contribute to provide clarity to ongoing conversations about the relevance of density and the spread of COVID-19.

-In particular, it is noteworthy that a sample selection model with a different variable transformation does not lend support to the thesis that higher density is *always* associated with a greater risk of spread of the virus \[as put by Wong and Li, “‘Density is destiny’ is probably an overstatement”; (2020)\].
-At the same time, this also stands in contrast to the findings of Hamidi et al., who found that higher density was either not significantly associated with the rate of the virus in a cross-sectional study (Hamidi, Sabouri, and Ewing 2020), or was negatively associated with it in a longitudinal setting \[Hamidi, Ewing, and Sabouri (2020).
-In this sense, the conclusion that density does not aggravate the pandemic may have been somewhat premature; instead, reanalysis of the data of SWN suggests that Fielding-Miller et al.
-(2020) might be onto something with respect to the difference between rural and urban counties.
-More generally, there is no doubt that in population-level studies density is indicative of proximity, but it also potentially is a proxy for adaptive behavior.
-And it is possible that the determining factor during COVID-19, at least in the US, has been variations in perceptions of the risks associated with contagion (Chauhan et al. 2021), and subsequent compensations in behavior in more and less dense regions.

 <div class="figure">

 <img src="README_files/figure-gfm/comparison-results-1.png" alt="\label{fig:comparison-results}Effect of density according to SWN Model 3 and Sample Selection Model 2." width="1\linewidth" />